ros2jsguy/threejs-math/README.md

 The classes in TSDoc format are available [here](https://ros2jsguy.github.io/threejs-math/index.html).

 # History
 This module started as a fork of [three-math-ts](https://github.com/chenhebing/three.math) which has been dormant for some time.
-After extending that project and PR's going addressed I've moved on and started a series of focused threejs based modules such as this threejs-math package.
+After extending that project and PR's going unaddressed I've moved on and started a series of focused threejs based modules such as this threejs-math package.